NeuroTechX/ntx_slack_archive/eegdata.md

  >In my own work I've experimented with removing channels one by one, using a "leave one out" approach, and haven't seen it to be too much difference on outcome.
 I suggest you try running experiments with and without the "bad" electrodes and see for yourself what pattern emerges.

+5/14/2017 1:49 AM

+ **jfrayshe** :

+ >octonomy cheers, thank you for your input it is helpful.
+I think for my work I might apply CSP since the data I am working with is not my own and I don't have much time to experiment with it.